learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 _However, note that this applies primarily to bare metal servers and not to cloud instances._

-If you use cloud instnaces (as part of a managed Kubernetes service or your own Kubernetes installation on cloud infrastructure) you outsource the management of the underlying machines to the cloud provider.
+If you use cloud instances (as part of a managed Kubernetes service or your own Kubernetes installation on cloud infrastructure) you outsource the management of the underlying machines to the cloud provider.

 Thus managing, 10 nodes in the cloud is not much more work than managing a 1 node in the cloud.

 #### Lower costs per node

-While a more powerful machine is clearly more expensive than a low-end machine, the price increase is not necessarily linear.
+While a more powerful machine is more expensive than a low-end machine, the price increase is not necessarily linear.

 In other words, a single machine with 10 CPU cores and 10 GB of RAM might be cheaper than 10 machines with 1 CPU core and 1 GB of RAM.